Suquamish Museum

 Yes, the Suquamish Museum is fully accessible.
 If any students require special accommodations, please inform the museum ahead of time so they can make necessary arrangements.

-Yes, photos and videos are permitted, please do not use a flash as it could harm the artifacts.
+Yes, photos are permitted, please do not use a flash as it could harm the artifacts.

 Please review our School Visit Guide: Coming Soon!